EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 age.

 Should a claim already exist by that name, the exact same claim object as the previous claim is returned.

+Rather than using multiple claims, consider whether it's really needed, lots of builtin functionality in the UI is mean to just work with the default claim, for ease of use.

 ### tagPoint.pull()